isabella232/docs-vuepress/docs/administration/projects/node-execution/ssh.md

 **Note:** In general if a "key storage path" and another configuration option are both specified, the "key storage path" will be used.

 You can embed context property references within the key storage path such as `${job.project}`.
-See (/manual/job-workflows.md#context-variables]].
+See [User Guide - Creating Job Workflows - Context Variables](/manual/job-workflows.md#context-variables).

 ### SCP File Copier

 In addition to the general SSH configuration mentioned for in this section, some additional configuration can be done for SCP.

 When a Script is executed on a remote node, it is copied over via SCP first, and then executed.
 In addition to the SSH connection properties, some attributes can be configured.
-See [File Copier destination directory](/administration/projects/node-execution/builtin.md#file-copier-destination-directory].
+See [File Copier destination directory](/administration/projects/node-execution/builtin.md#file-copier-destination-directory).

 ### Authentication types